Korean People's Navy: Inventory

-and 19 other fast-attack missile craft; the Osa and Osa-1 are all equipped with four Silkworm (SY-1) missile launchers.
+and 19 other fast-attack missile craft; the Osa and Osa-1 are all equipped with four Silkworm launchers.
 The missiles have a maximum range of 25 Nm and carry radar or infrared homing seekers.

 The largest part of the KPAN consists of small combatants, including torpedo boats, patrol boats, patrol craft, fast attack craft, and small amphibious landing craft.
 Of the approximately 200 torpedo boats, nearly half are DPRK-built.
 Most are equipped with 25 mm to 37 mm guns.
 The DPRK built at least 62 Chaho fire-support patrol units.
 This unique vessel has a multiple rocket launcher in the center of its deck to provide fire support to ground troops or attack surface ships.

 The DPRK's attack submarine inventory is estimated to include four former Soviet Whiskey-class submarine, 22 Chinese Romeo-class submarines, and DPRK-built Romeo-class submarines.
 The Whiskeys, acquired in the 1960s, can carry 12 torpedoes or 24 mines.
 Shortly after delivering four Romeos in the early 1970s, China helped the DPRK start its own Romeo construction program.
 The Romeos are well equipped, have an improved sonar, and can carry 14 torpedoes or 28 mines.

 To date, the DPRK has indigenously produced over 200 personnel landing craft.
 This includes approximately 100 Nampo personnel landing craft based on a former Soviet P-6 torpedo boat hull.
 The Nampo has a maximum speed of 40 kn and a radius of 335 nmi at 28 kn.
 The Nampos provide a limited amphibious capability, each carrying up to 30 troops with a basic combat load.
 Amphibious assaults against CFC probably would be small, clandestine landings involving two to six Nampo craft; Chaho or other naval craft could provide fire support.
 Other amphibious craft include 8 Hantae medium landing ships, which can carry 3 to 4 light tanks, and approximately 125 Kongbang amphibious hovercraft.

-The DPRK has a credible mine warfare capability.
+The DPRK holds mine warfare capability.
 There are numerous small surface ships that are capable of delivering mines within both the navy and civilian sectors.
-Mines will be used to defend against amphibious assaults, defend strategic ports, and provide seaward flank protection for land forces.
-Defensive mine fields will be monitored by coastal observation teams and radar, and they will be supported by well emplaced artillery and missile batteries.
-This will make close approach and mine clearing operations extremely hazardous.
-DPRK has a large inventory of older technology mines, significant historical experience with their effectiveness, and, most importantly, the willingness to use them.
+Mines defend against amphibious assaults, defend strategic ports, and provide seaward flank protection for land forces.
+Defensive mine fields are monitored by coastal observation teams and radar, and are supported by artillery and missile batteries.
+These make close approach and mine clearing operations extremely hazardous.
+DPRK has a large inventory of older technology mines and significant historical experience with their effectiveness.

 The latest bi-annual report of North Korea's military capabilities by the ROK's Ministry of National Defense, released in 2018, KPN inventory is estimated at 430 combat ships, 250 landing crafts, 20 mine layers, 40 support ships, 70 submarines.